-Imagine sleeping in a traditional hut standing on a rock surrounded by water and a lagoon, with only the most simple wooden bridge to get there… for cheaper than a hotel room!
-New Caledonia isn’t a cheap destination so I always imagined accommodation over water in New Caledonia would not be in my budget.
-But I was wrong!
-Let me tell you more about this jewel we found in Mare and another accommodation over water in Noumea.
+Picture yourself spending the night in a traditional hut perched on a rock, with water all around and a basic wooden bridge as your path – and it costs less than a hotel room!
+New Caledonia is known for being a bit pricey, so I never thought I could afford accommodation over water in New Caledonia.
+But I was pleasantly surprised.
+Let me share more about the hidden gem we discovered in Mare and another accommodation over water in Noumea.

 Planning a trip to New Caledonia?
 Check out these travel tips to organise your stay!